ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 at the centre by default.
 All dynamic solvers support a simple absorbing boundary implemented as an exponential damping layer controlled by `--absorb_width` and `--absorb_strength`.
+The `--elastic_source` option selects whether the elastic solver injects a pure P source, a pure S source, or both.

 ## Output Files